 7. Make Use of Different Textures

 It’s true that when looking at a picture, the viewer cannot touch the texture of its contents.
-But, if you capture the image in the right ways, that person should still be able to register the texture as if they could touch it.
+But, if you capture the image in the right ways, they should be able to register the texture as if they could touch it.

 Standing on a beach with sand under your toes probably causes you to recall specific thoughts or feelings.
-Others might know what standing in a field, barefoot, feels like.
+Others might know what standing in a field of grass, barefoot, feels like.
 By showing the texture of the sand or the grass, you can elicit different reactions from your viewers.

 Other tactile ways that you can evoke emotion through texture comes from exhibiting things like softness or wetness.
 Reminding a viewer of the softness of snow can likely cause a variety of reactions.